Adyen/adyen-document-viewer/README.md

 ## Support

-If you have a feature request, or spotted a bug or a technical problem, [contact our support team](https://support.adyen.com/).
+If you have a feature request, or spotted a bug or a technical problem, [contact our support team](https://www.adyen.help/hc/en-us/requests/new).

+## Contributing
+We strongly encourage you to contribute to our repository.
+Find out more in our [contribution guidelines](https://github.com/Adyen/.github/blob/master/CONTRIBUTING.md).

 ## License

-This repository is available under the [MIT license](LICENSE).
+MIT license.
+For more information, see the [License](LICENSE) file.